What Is a Secured Credit Card?

 Use your card responsibly

-Whereas most prepaid and debit cards generally do not report to credit bureaus, many secured credit cards do.
-This is why they are an attractive way to build credit a credit history — your responsible use counts for something.
+Whereas prepaid and debit cards don’t report to credit bureaus, many secured credit cards do.
+If your secured card issuer reports to one of the credit bureaus, secured cards can be an attractive way to build credit history–your responsible use counts for something.

 How to get the most from your secured credit card